 Who facilitates PMA's Mastermind Programs?

-Dr. Patton McDowell will be the primary facilitator for all of PMA's Mastermind Programs.
-Patton founded PMA in 2009 and has 30 years of nonprofit experience; he and his colleagues have worked with over 220 nonprofit organizations in a wide range of sectors.
+Dr. Patton McDowell is the primary facilitator for all of PMA's Mastermind Programs.
+Patton founded PMA in 2009 and has 30 years of nonprofit experience; he and his colleagues have worked with over 235 nonprofit organizations in a wide range of sectors.
 Patton has extensive experience coaching staff, board members, and leaders in nonprofits.
-His podcast Your Path to Nonprofit Leadership has over 50 episodes and his book on the same topic is forthcoming by the end of 2020.
+His podcast Your Path to Nonprofit Leadership has over 60 episodes and his book on the same topic is forthcoming in Spring of 2021.

 While Patton will be the primary facilitator and coach, we will also bring in carefully-selected guest speakers (such as other PMA consultants and/or nonprofit leaders who have been guests on the podcast) for certain topics and for bonus content to maximize your exposure to nonprofit leaders.